 No matter what it's called, pigs' reputations -- and pork producers' livelihoods -- are still recovering.

 Want more on swine flu?
-See the links on the next page to more articles.
+See the links below to more articles.

 - Associated Press.
 "Israel must call new disease Mexico Flu, as swine unkosher."
 Apr.
 27, 2009.http://www.haaretz.com/hasen/spages/1081515.html

 - Barker, Anne. "'Mexico flu': Israel renames outbreak to avoid offence."
 ABC News.
 Apr.
 28, 2009.http://www.abc.net.au/news/stories/2009/04/28/2554199.htm

 - Centers for Disease Control and Prevention.
 "Background Information on Influenza in Pigs."
 June 15, 2009.http://www.cdc.gov/flu/swineflu/